scerickson/covervid/README.md

     height: 100%;
 }
  ```

-Now, we simply call the <code>coverVid(Element, Video-Width, Video-Height)</code> function on the video element, passing through the native dimensions of the video.
+Now, we simply call the <code>coverVid(Container-Element, Video-Width, Video-Height)</code> function on the video element, passing through the native dimensions of the video.
 ```javascript
 coverVid(document.querySelector('.covervid-video'), 1920, 1080);